 - The text is non-technical and includes details about distribution, habitat, conservation, cultivation and uses.

 - To be published in two large format editions (one in English and one in Spanish).
-Publication is scheduled for autumn 2013
+Publication is scheduled autumn 2015 for the English edition and March 2016 for the Spanish edition

 The Flora of Chile